sauravgore/Data-Mining/README.md

 # Data-Mining
-Some famous data mining algorithms
+Implementation of some famous data mining algorithms in c++